EMD DDA40X: History

-In 1969, Union Pacific was retiring the last of their gas turbine-electric locomotives.
+In 1969, Union Pacific was retiring the last of their gas turbine–electric locomotives.
 Beginning in 1963, Union Pacific had ordered EMD DD35s and DD35As to replace the turbines, and the DDA40X was a further development from this design.

-The first DDA40X, UP 6900, was delivered in April 1969, in time to participate in the celebrations of the centennial anniversary of the completion of the first transcontinental railroad driving the "Gold Spike Limited"; it arrived in Salt Lake City, Utah, on the morning of May 10, 1969.
+The first DDA40X, UP 6900, was delivered in April 1969, in time for the centenary celebration of the first transcontinental railroad's completion, driving the "Gold Spike Limited"; it arrived in Salt Lake City, Utah, on the morning of May 10.
 In honor of this, the class was nicknamed Centennials and the choice of locomotive numbers in the 6900s was made for the same reason.
 Forty-six more were built between June 1969 and September 1971, numbered from 6901 to 6946.

 The DDA40X is 98 ft long.
 The frames were fabricated by the John Mohr Company of Chicago, because they were too large for EMD's factory.
 The use of more than one prime mover in a single locomotive was not new; the E-series were popular dual-engine locomotives, and Baldwin had produced (but not sold) a locomotive with four diesel engines.

-The "X" in the model number stood for experimental, as DDA40X Centennials were testbeds for technology that would go into future EMD products.
+The X in the model number stood for experimental, as DDA40X Centennials were testbeds for technology that would go into future EMD products.
 UP frequently used these locomotives to haul heavy freights.
 Each unit successfully ran about 2000000 mi before they were retired from revenue service in 1985.
-The modular electronic control systems, later used in EMD Dash-2 models, were first used on the DDA40X and the 4,200 hp SD45X.
+The modular electronic control systems later used in EMD Dash-2 models were first used on the DDA40X and the 4,200 hp SD45X.
 All DDA40X units included a new load test circuit, whose dynamic braking resistors allowed units to load test without a track-side load test box.
 Gearing was 59:18, allowing 80 mph on freight trains.